FabioZTessitore/laboratorio/slim/letture.md

 * Chap 1: Getting Started, The Game over Program
 * Chap 2: Types, Variables, and Simple I/O, The Useless Trivia Program
+* Chap 3: Branching, while Loops, and Program Planning: The Guess My Number Game
+* Chap 4: for Loops, Strings, and Tuples: The Word Jumble Game

 ---